YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Warning: This is MUPIP JOURNAL EXTRACT Warning.
 This indicates that MUPIP process uses the default collation as it is not able to read the database file ffff because of error eeee

-Action: Be aware that if the EXTRACT contains variables with alternative collation that this extract represents them as YottaDB/GT.M stores them, rather than as they are used by the application.
+Action: Be aware that if the EXTRACT contains variables with alternative collation that this extract represents them as YottaDB stores them, rather than as they are used by the application.
 Attempting to LOAD such an EXTRACT will produce incorrect results.

 ----------------
 DBCOMMITCLNUP